Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 The Role Of Sunflower Oil

 Sunflower oil is another excellent option.
-It has a high smoke point.
-This makes it suitable for seasoning cast iron skillets.
-Sunflower oil is also rich in vitamins.
-This can add a subtle flavor to your food.
+Its high smoke point makes it suitable for seasoning cast iron skillets.
+Sunflower oil is also rich in vitamins and adds subtle flavor to food.

 To season with sunflower oil, follow these steps: